 We are firmly dedicated to supporting the creation of work that falls outside of the editorial template, or any known template, and sheds new light on the understanding of Native America.

 "Who is telling stories about Native nations is really important," says Brian.
 "This project lets Native photographers tell the stories of their communities without any middleperson explaining anything."

 The 400 Years Project is made possible by the generous support of our sponsors and partners:

-Old Dominion University (special shout out to Jennifer Fish), The Margaret House Foundation, Elena Prohaska Glinn, Anchorage Museum, Rima and Paul Vargas-Vetter
+Old Dominion University (special shout out to Jennifer Fish), The Margaret House Foundation, Elena Prohaska Glinn, Anchorage Museum, Rima Vargas-Vetter and Paul Ukena.

-We would also like to extend many thanks to Lillian Zumberge for her text editing talent, Jamie Wellford and Gail Fletcher at National Geographic for their support of "Cherokee Lands," Mike Hartley of bigflannel for this gorgeous site, Maggie Soladay at OSF, and everyone who spends time with The 400 Years Project.
+We would also like to extend many thanks to Lillian Zumberge for her text editing talent, Jamie Wellford and Gail Fletcher at National Geographic for their support of "Cherokee Lands," the National Geographic Society’s Emergency Fund for Journalists, Mike Hartley of bigflannel for this gorgeous site, Maggie Soladay at OSF, and everyone who spends time with The 400 Years Project.